jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 return "The __" + $1 + "__ card-pile is shuffled.\n\n";
 ```
 __
-cards shuffle {pile id: name text} {rotate: y OR n, default: N} - Randomizes the card order for the {pile id}.
+cards shuffle {pile id: name text} {rotate: y OR n, default: n} - Randomizes the card order for the {pile id}.
 If {rotate}, then card rotations are also randomized.
-Rotation typically means 0 or 180 degrees (right-side-up or up-side-down), but can also mean 90 or 270 degrees if the card is square.
+	- Rotation typically means 0 or 180 degrees (right-side-up or up-side-down), but can also mean 90 or 270 degrees if the card is square.

 __